hansonrobotics/EveNet/README.md

 where S is number of samples, N is number of shape keys in single frame, ![xi](imgs/xi.png) is  ![ith](imgs/ith.png) frame and ![xi,j](imgs/xij.png) is jth shape key of ith frame.

-Code implementation  for this experment is found on [github branch](https://github.com/hansonrobotics/Evenet/tree/shape-key-sampling-with-softmax-layer).
+Code implementation  for this experiment is found on [github branch](https://github.com/hansonrobotics/Evenet/tree/shape-key-sampling-with-softmax-layer).

 ## Requirements